Conversions of Private Foundations to Donor Advised FundsSubmitted by American Endowment Foundation on April 30th, 2018

 If the private foundation has been formed as a trust, determine if the trust agreement has any specific restrictions on the distribution and administration of the trust.
 If the trust specifies a particular set of principles for distribution, including a specific purpose such as supporting environmental programs, then the new donor advised fund must be established with such specific guidelines and focus on its future distributions.

-If the trust calls for perpetual existence, then the trust most likely needs to file a cy-près or equitable deviation action in court and involve the state enforcement body (often the state attorney general's office) to give consent to terminate the private foundation and transfer all assets to the new donor advised fund.
+If the trust calls for perpetual existence( or restricts distributions to income only), then the trust most likely needs to file a cy-près or equitable deviation action in court and involve the state charitable enforcement body (often the state attorney general's office) to give consent to terminate the private foundation and transfer all assets to the new donor advised fund.

 If the trust agreement or related trust documentation designates successor trustees, then if possible, such successor trustees should also sign consents and presumably should be named as successor advisors.
 If the trust calls for there to always, if possible, be a descendant of the donor as a trustee, then again such a designation of donor advisors should be provided in the donor advised fund agreement.